VacuousRom/storage-search/README.md

-to see the build download the 'build' folder
+to see the production version download the 'build' folder

 to edit it in Vue enter the folder directory and run 'npm install'